linsalrob/crAssphage/README.md

 ## Sequences

-We have received sequences from the Netherlans, France, Israel, Denmark, and Ireland.
+We have received sequences from around the globe.
 We are still looking for more collaborators to provide sequences.
 Some sites have reported not finding any crAssphage, but not many!

 [Sequences](Sequences) are provided by our [collaborators](COLLABORATORS.md)